How To Add Extra Information In Radio Buttons Choices Android

 Radio buttons piece of work in groups, and in that location are 3 approaches to group radio buttons:

-• Ready the GroupName property on each radio push button in the group to the aforementioned value.
-This is known as explicit group.
+GroupNameproperty on each radio push button in the group to the aforementioned value.
+This is known as explicit group. - Set up the

 Important